Deploy a Retail mobility dev/test environment on Azure (AX 2012)

-This article explains how to deploy a Retail mobility dev/test environment on Microsoft Azure.
+This topic explains how to deploy a Retail mobility dev/test environment on Microsoft Azure.
 To deploy the environment, you’ll use the Cloud-hosted environments tool in Microsoft Dynamics Lifecycle Services.

 Before you complete the procedures in this article, make sure that the following prerequisites are in place.